abinashsinha330/abinashsinha330.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I hope everyone who visits me here eventually gets to know where I am heading to in terms of my pursuits.
 I completed my M.S. from University of Minnesota advised by Dr. Jaideep Srivastava.
 Previously, I was advised by Dr. Lucy Fortson, working as a *Graduate Research Assistant* on an NSF-funded project related to [LSST](https://www.lsst.org/).
-My research interests are in deep learning, machine learning, sequential recommender system and educational data analytics.
+My research interests are in deep learning, machine learning and sequential recommender system.

 I would love to be able to get my hands dirty in sustainability analytics someday.
 The reason being that I am beginning to believe that sustainability should be the core to whatever we do.